khulnasoft/integrations-core/container/README.md

 ### Installation

-Container is a core Datadog Agent check and is automatically activated if any supported container runtime is detected.
+Container is a core Khulnasoft Agent check and is automatically activated if any supported container runtime is detected.
 Configuring access to supported container runtimes (Docker, containerd) may be required depending on your environment.

 #### Installation on containers

 The `container` check requires some folders to be mounted to allow for automatic activation.
-This is handled by the official Helm Chart, the Datadog Operator, and as documented set ups for Kubernetes, Docker, ECS, and ECS Fargate.
+This is handled by the official Helm Chart, the Khulnasoft Operator, and as documented set ups for Kubernetes, Docker, ECS, and ECS Fargate.

 ### Configuration